groupvine/pg-jobber/README.md

 * Takes advantage of "SKIP LOCKED" and "LISTEN/NOTIFY" features of Postgres 9.5 for robust and responsive performance.

-* Supports an arbitrary number of job types and worker pools,  differing job priorities, and tracking of job processing performance.
+* Supports an arbitrary number of job types and job server pools, arbitrary number of concurrent worker threads for each job server, differing job priorities, and tracking of job processing performance.

 **Note that this module will create a "pgjobber_jobs" table in the associated PostgreSQL database, if not already present.**